thejudge156/MCNativeBuilder/README.md

 ### Run the Downloaded Build:
 * Open Command Prompt or Terminal.
+* Download the latest release of GraalVM, and put its root directory in an envvar called ``GRAALVM_HOME``.
 * Type the command: ``java -jar path-to-downloaded-jar -minecraft-version``.
 * Example: ``java -jar C:/Downloads/MCNativeBuilder/MCNativeBuilder.jar 1.20.2``.